 The new International Conference Hall in Kampala was opened by General Amin on Sunday (June 6).

-The new International Conference Hall in Kampala was opened by General Amin on Sunday (June 6).
+Background: The new International Conference Hall in Kampala was opened by General Amin on Sunday (June 6).
 The hall was originally built as the OAU Conference Hall, but was renamed after the switch of the venue for this month's OAU summit from Kampala to Addis Ababa, following the military takeover by General Amin four months ago.
 The centre cost 130 million shillings (GBP7.5 million) to build.

 SYNOPSIS: The grand new International Conference Centre in Kampala, which has just been built.

 General Amin, the military ruler arrived on Sunday to open the Centre, which cost 130 million Ugandan shillings to build.
 The Centre was originally known as the OAU Conference Hall and was built to house the OAU summit scheduled for Kampala this month.
 But the name was changed after the summit venue was changed to Addis Ababa, following the coup four months ago which brought General Amin to power.

 The Hall was built in only seven months....it was to be grand enough to house the summit of the Organisation of African Unity.
 Nevertheless, though the summit was held elsewhere, the Ugandan Minister of works hopes the cost of the Hall will be covered by future international conferences of other sorts.